inanna-malick/constraint-reader/README.md

 So, that's mildly indimidating.
 Fortuanately all we really need is one thing, `Constraint`. `Constraint` exists at the kind level and is used to represent _constraints_ as imposed by type classes.
-Lets take a look at the _kind_ of a few common types and constraints to illustrate how these work. `:k FooBar` can be used to find the kind of some type or constraint from within the repl.
+Lets take a look at the kind of a few common types and constraints to illustrate how these work. `:k` can be used to find the kind of some type or constraint from within the repl.
 Here are some examples:

 ```
-λ: :k Functor
-Functor :: (* -> *) -> Constraint
 λ: :k Show
 Show :: * -> Constraint
 λ: :k Int